Today we’re going to take a look at the verb coger.

 Do you remember me mentioning something about countries you might want to avoid the use of coger in?
 It’s time to find out what that’s all about.

 In several countries like Argentina, Mexico, Paraguay and Venezuela (and there are others) the verb coger is used as vulgar way to talk about having sex.
 And by vulgar I mean the equivalent of the F word in English.

 Take a look at the definition of coger on the website Así Hablamos and you’ll get a good idea of which countries use coger in that manner.
 However, even in countries that don’t make a habit of using the x-rated meaning of coger, it’s still universally understood in the Spanish speaking world when used in that context.

 Now I know what you’re thinking, but don’t panic.
 You don’t need to worry too much about people thinking you’re making a rude sexual reference just because you use the verb coger.
 Context will make it extremely clear what you’re talking about.

 The x-rated meaning aside, all of those countries know the standard uses of coger you saw above, so if you’re visiting their country and you’re accustomed to using coger it’ll be fine, they’ll just know you aren’t from around their neck of the woods.

 However, that doesn’t mean you won’t be the butt of jokes like this one:

 I’m going to f@ck the bus

 – ¿Por dónde, el tubo de escape?

-And being the butt of a joke is probably the worst thing that will happen if you find yourself using coger in a place or around people who primarily use the vulgar, colloquial usage of coger.
-However, it is possible that you’ll run into someone who will absolutely insist that you don’t use the verb coger under any circumstances.
-In those cases you can easily switch to tomar or agarrar to avoid offending people.
+Being the butt of a joke is probably the worst thing that will happen if you find yourself using coger in a place or around people who primarily use coger for it’s vulgar, colloquial definition.
+But if you do run into someone who absolutely insists that you don’t use the verb coger under any circumstances, you can easily switch to different verbs to avoid offending them.